 The America COMPETES Act of 2007 (Public Law 110-69) establishes the maximum award limit for MRI proposals commensurate with the budget for the program.
 For the current MRI competition, the maximum amount of an award under the program is \$4 million.
 Proposals that request funds from NSF in the range \$100,000-\$4 million will be accepted from all eligible organizations.
-Proposals that request funds from NSF less than \$100,000 will be accepted from all eligible organizations for the disciplines of mathematics or social, behavioral and economic sciences and from non-Ph.D.-granting institutions of higher education for all NSF-supported disciplines.
+Proposals that request funds from NSF less than \$100,000 will be accepted from all eligible organizations for the disciplines of mathematics or social, behavioral and economic sciences and from non-Ph.D.-granting institutions of higher education for all NSFsupported disciplines.

-Cost-sharing at the level of 30% of the total project cost is required for Ph.D-granting institutions and non-degree-granting organizations.
-Only non-Ph.D.-granting academic institutions of higher education are exempt from the cost-sharing requirement.
+Cost-sharing at the level of (precisely) 30% of the total project cost is required for Ph.D.-granting institutions and non-degreegranting organizations.
+Only non-Ph.D. -granting academic institutions of higher education are exempt from the cost-sharing requirement and cost sharing by these institutions may not be provided.
 Inclusion of voluntary committed cost sharing is prohibited.
 Please see definitions of organization types used by the MRI program (Section IV).